oggnen/jr-pen-tester/tryhackme/steel-mountain/README.md

 # 5. Exploitation Preparation & Execution

-Next we start up Metasploit and we search for Rejetto
+Next, I launched Metasploit and the appropriate exploit module for Rejetto HttpFileServer (HFS) was selected based on the identified vulnerability (CVE-2014-6287).

 ![Rejetto](rejetto-metasplot.png)